-Its nNatural beauty, combined with its location within commuting distance to Seattle and its proximity to military bases, attract a steady stream of new residents calling Poulsbo home.
-Since the PROS Plan was last updated in 20092015, Poulsbo's population has increased from 9,1069,950 to 9,95011,660, a growth of 844-1,710 persons or 17-9 percent.
-This trend is projected to continue through 2036, when the population is anticipated to reach 14,808 by 2036.
+Natural beauty, combined with its location within commuting distance to Seattle and its proximity to military bases, attract a steady stream of new residents calling Poulsbo home.
+Since the PROS Plan was last updated in 2015, Poulsbo's population has increased from 9,950 to 11,660, a growth of 1,710 persons or 17 percent.
+The population is anticipated to reach 14,808 by 2036.

-Table 1-1: Population Projection

-2015-2021 OFM Annual Population Allocated Projected Population 20352036 Projected Growth 2015 2021-2036 9,950 11,660 14,808 4 ,858 3,148 Source: OFM 2015 - 2021 Population estimate; Kitsap Regional Countywide Planning Policy Appendix B
+Table 1-1: Population Projection 2021 OFM Annual Population Allocated Projected Population 2036 Projected Growth 2021-2036 11,660 14,808 3,148 Source: OFM 2021 Population estimate; Kitsap Regional Countywide Planning Policy Appendix B-1

-Demographic and contextual factors influence park acquisition and recreation priorities, and priorities and were evaluated during the PROS planning process.
-For Poulsbo's planning purposes, a distinction between the city limits and unincorporated urban growth area is not made and the entire UGA will serve as the PROS Plan planning area.
+Demographic and contextual factors influence park acquisition and recreation priorities and were evaluated during the PROS planning process.
+For Poulsbo's planning purposes, a distinction between the city limits and unincorporated urban growth area is not made and the entire UGA will serve as the PROS planning area.